RAS-UAO/urg-04lx-ug01/README.md

 See?
 Nothing complicated about it

-# Software commands
+# Phase 2: Software commands
-First, you need to install all the respectives packages:
+**Step 1:** You need to install all the respectives packages:

     sudo apt install ros-humble-urg-node*
     sudo apt install ros-humble-rviz*

-Once, you've installed the URG-04LX-UG01's package.
+**Step 2:** Once, you've installed the URG-04LX-UG01's package.
 Then, you can connect it as described in the *hardware integration* sections.
 After that, you can check if you URG-04LX-UG01's connected by typing the following command line:

     ls -l /dev/ttyACM0